 Go here for: The unique finds.

-For over 20 years, Via was a community staple in the Bella Vista neighborhood of Philadelphia.
-After a move in early 2017 to the new Broad Street location, the shop lost about half of the space that they had in their previous location, but you better believe they are still tinkering away on used bikes to reliably repair for Philadelphians.
-Via is home to an extensive collection of unique and rare bicycles, as well as a large array of parts to help collectors outfit their vintage rides.
+For more than 20 years, Via was a community staple in the Bella Vista neighborhood of Philadelphia.
+After a move in early 2017 to the new Broad Street location, the shop lost about half of the space they had in their previous location, but you better believe they are still tinkering away on used bikes to reliably repair for Philadelphians.
+Via is home to an extensive collection of unique and rare bicycles (like the one-of-a-kind Fred DeLong Schwinn Paramount), as well as a large array of parts to help collectors outfit their vintage rides.